 Ability to monitor and control budgets

-In a perfect world, every project would have unlimited resources and unlimited time.
+Every project would have unlimited resources and time in a perfect world.
 Businesses, however, expect that projects won’t bankrupt them — they need strict controls on spending.

 Being able to stay within a budget demonstrates that a project manager can be responsible with the resources at hand, not overspending on parts or labor that are unnecessary or wasteful.